dinngo/furucombo-contract/GUIDELINES.md

 #### Tests should always be implemented

 Tests should be short and capable to present the function of handlers, including revert cases to prove the robustness.
+Test case should be explained through comments in test file if necessary.

 #### Tests must not be random